System Design Space

 Observability & Monitoring Design

-This chapter is a distributed tracing deep dive within the broader observability architecture.
+This chapter dives deeper into distributed tracing inside the broader observability platform.

 Open chapter